ChurchSafety Logo and homepage linkPencil

 Check wooden seating for signs of rotting, woodworm and other problems.

 Ensure that your Risk Assessments are reviewed and updated as needed, along with all other paperwork such as the Health and Safety Policy.
+While this is not mandatory, it is worthwhile reviewing everything once in a while to ensure that it remains relevant and correct.

 5-yearly

 It is suggested that you have a survey of the building covering the fabric of the building, structure and other aspects of the building.
 This is usually part of the Quinquennial inspection carried out by many denominations.
+This should include electrical installation checks.

 Record keeping